How Highly Focused Sound Waves Steadied A Farmer's Trembling Hand

 And, there are risks.
 Some patients experience numbness or problems with balance afterward.

-Finally, even though the procedure is approved by FDA, many insurers still don't cover the cost, which is about $40,000.
+Finally, even though the procedure is approved by the FDA, many insurers still don't cover the cost, which is about $40,000.
 Medicare covers the procedure in some states, but not others.

 For Dambach, though, focused ultrasound was the right call.